EnergyMashupLab/NIST-CTS-Agents/HowToDevelop/README.md

 ```
 4. Import the project into your SpringTool IDE

-5. Click on *Build* to build the project
+5. Select options from the popup menu from right-clicking the project to build the project

 **Additional Information**
 Useful git commands